 - Don’t link to spammy sites

 These are some best practices that everyone should follow.
-Also, if you’re looking for an affordable and easy to use email marketing tool, then why not get started with EmailOctopus – it’s entirely free for up to 2,500 subscribers and 10,000 emails per month.
+And if you’re looking for an affordable and easy-to-use email marketing tool, get started with EmailOctopus – it’s entirely free for up to 2,500 subscribers and 10,000 emails per month.
 Plus paid plans start from just $9 per month.

 No Comments